qqilihq/partial-emlx-converter/readme.md

 ```
 $ yarn
-$ yarn run test
+$ yarn test
-$ yarn run build
+$ yarn build
 ```

 ## Run

-Run the script with exactly two arguments: (1) Path to the directory which contains the `.emlx` and `.partial.emlx` files, (2) path to the existing directory where the results should be written to.
+Run the script with at least two arguments: (1) Path to the directory which contains the `.emlx` and `.partial.emlx` files, (2) path to the existing directory where the results should be written to.

 ```
 $ node build/src/converter.js /path/to/input /path/to/result
 ```

+Optionally, you can specify `--ignoreMissingAttachments` as third argument.
+This way, no errors will be thrown in case an attachment does not exist.

 ## About the file formats